lynchcm/MicroHugo/content/resource-centre/finding-clients/Networking Ideas.md

 Pick your city and the topic you're interested in, for example entrepreneurship or business networking, and a selection of groups with events happening nearby will pop up.

-### University business schools
+### University Business Schools

 Business schools often host talks and lectures by guest speakers that are open to the general public as well as their students.

-Keep an eye on upcoming events by following the University on Facebook or subscribing to their mailing list.
+Keep an eye on upcoming events by following the university on Facebook or subscribing to their mailing list.

 If you see a topic that you know what appeal to your target audience, make the time to go along.

-### Alumni events
+### Alumni Events

 Your own university or business school can also be a good source of networking opportunities.

 Alumni events may conjure up images of an old boys club, sipping whiskey in a wood panelled room, but most universities now take a much more modern approach to engaging their alumni.

 Many universities will also have an alumni newsletter.
 This can be a great way to get your message out to a wider audience of people.

 ### Conferences & Trade Shows